Nerwyn/material-rounded-theme/README.md

 5. Refresh Home Assistant.
 6. Navigate to your Profile, and select `Material Rounded` under Theme along with your preference for light or dark mode.

-# Card Mod Powered Footer
+## Card Mod Powered Footer and Material You Colors

 This theme uses [card-mod](https://github.com/thomasloven/lovelace-card-mod) to: